temporalio/documentation/docs/cli/index.md

 :::note

-When upgrading from `tctl` to CLI, make sure to update your environment variables and use updated commands.
+When upgrading from `tctl` to Temporal CLI, make sure to update your environment variables and use updated commands.
 For details, see [CLI release notes](https://github.com/temporalio/cli/releases/tag/v0.9.0).

 :::